Ikejustin-hub/ssti-lab-documentation/README.md

 docker compose up -d
 docker ps
 ```
-→ Confirms the Flask app is running on port 8000.
+This confirms the Flask app is running on port 8000.

 ### 2. Proof of Vulnerability
 Basic request